Reasons Go Kart Racing is Safer at K1 Speed

 “Is Go Kart Racing Safe?”

-So, you’ve decided that K1 Speed looks like a ton of fun, but you’re wondering “is go kart racing safe?”
-Don’t worry.
-At K1 Speed, karting safety is our number one priority over everything else.
+So, you’ve decided that K1 Speed looks like a ton of fun, but you’re wondering “is go kart racing safe?”.
+Well, don’t worry.
+At K1 Speed, go kart racing is safer than almost every other go karting establishment out there.

 Since our karts are much faster than what you’d find at a family fun center, we take every precaution we can to minimize risk of injury.
 In fact, safety is one of the things that really sets K1 Speed apart from most of the go kart tracks out there.

-Here are six reasons go kart racing is safer at K1 Speed over other go kart racing establishments:
+Here are six reasons why go kart racing is safer at K1 Speed.

 1. We Don’t Stop at Driver Heights